 West Street Recovery began as a few friends with a truck and inflatable kayak ferrying folks across the flood waters and sheltering those who couldn’t make it to family members in our own homes.
-After the worst danger passed, we moved onto feeding those in need and asking them directly what their friends, family, and neighbors required.
-This effort was followed by connecting donations from in and outside Houston to the mostly Black and Brown communities where we had been active.
-Even in the aftermath of Harvey, which showed so clearly our common humanity, these neighborhoods are being neglected by aid agencies and our governments.
-As we distributed these supplies we began gathering lists of houses that needed to be cleaned out.
-We have been coordinating volunteer crews to do this work.
-In addition we helped families fill out FEMA forms, access disaster aid through other organizations, attain medical supplies, and even get legal help if that was what they needed.
+After the worst danger passed, we moved onto gathering and distributing food and supplies and asking affected residents directly what their friends, family, and neighbors required.
+This effort was followed by connecting donations from in and outside Houston to mostly Black and Brown communities that had fallen through the corporate charities and the governments’ cracks.
+As we distributed these supplies, we began gathering lists of houses that needed to be cleaned out and spent two months organizing volunteer crews to muck out houses.
+In addition, we have helped families fill out FEMA forms, access disaster aid through other organizations, attain medical supplies and legal assistance.

-- Continue to purchase tools, supplies, tents, tarps, and other recovery needs
+- Tools, supplies, tents, tarps, and other recovery needs

 - Personal protective equipment to keep everyone safe and healthy

 - Fuel and food for volunteers and team members doing the work

 - Other needs that our impacted residents may need

 To make these goals a reality, we need your help.
 Please support our effort to continue connecting communities to the resources and services they so badly need.